Axion Star Explosions: A New Source for Axion Indirect Detection: Lyman- and Spectral Distortions

-\textit{Lyman-$\alpha$ and Spectral Distortions.} We considered two other existing measurements that can limit this scenario for IGM heating.
+We considered two other existing measurements that can limit this scenario for IGM heating.
 Since axion star explosions occur when Compton scattering is inefficient ($z\lesssim 10^4$), they generate $y$-type distortions of the CMB energy spectrum.
 The change to the photon energy density from such an effect must satisfy $\delta \rho_\gamma/\rho_\gamma \lesssim 5\times 10^{-5}$ based on COBE/FIRAS measurements~\cite{Fixsen:1996nj,Bolliet:2020ofj}, which translates to $f_{\rm DM}^{\rm decay} \lesssim 2\times 10^{-7}$ for decaying DM: significantly weaker than the Planck optical depth constraint.
 At redshifts $ 2 \lesssim z \lesssim 7$ the Lyman-$\alpha$ forest can measure the IGM temperature see e.g.~\cite{Walther:2018pnn,Gaikwad:2020art,Muller:2020pib}.
-The IGM temperature at these redshifts satisfies $T_b \lesssim 1.5\times 10^{4}\,{\rm K}$ and since Compton cooling is the main cooling process (which we include in our calculations), this means that temperature histories where axion star decay causes $T_b$ to exceed this threshold would be ruled out by these data.
+The IGM temperature at these redshifts satisfies $T_b \lesssim 1.5\times 10^{4}\,{\rm K}$ which can also be used to constrain axion star decays.
 This is shown as the upper contour in Figure~\ref{fig:constraints}, with an accompanying $T_b(z)$ in Figure~\ref{fig:xe_Tb_cases} (bottom panel).
-Lyman-$\alpha$ constraints are not competitive with the Planck optical depth constraint.
+Lyman-$\alpha$ data could be competitive with the Planck optical depth constraint, although a dedicated study including other sources of heat and cooling mechanisms would be needed to set definitive constraints.